10 Must-Do Experiences That Will Make You Fall in Love with Japan

 A fascinating place in Kyoto is the Nishiki Market.
 This centuries-old market features locally produced fresh seafood and Kyoto specialties.
 If you love to explore new flavors, this is an excellent place for you.

-This Kyoto early bird tour gives you an opportunity to enjoy one of Japan’s most popular travel destinations without crowds.
+This Kyoto early bird tour allows you to enjoy one of Japan’s most popular travel destinations without crowds.

 Located on Honshu Island, Mount Fuji is a volcano whose peak is covered with snow for most of the year.
 The last eruption was about 300 years ago, but it is still active.